 A student who has not already done so will be withdrawn from UNT on the date the returned stop-payment check is received by UNT.
 A returned check service charge ($25 per check) will be assessed.
 Tuition refund charges are computed by normal refund policy.

 Fellowships and assistantships are awarded annually by almost all departments of the university to qualified graduate students.
 The number awarded annually depends upon departmental needs for the services of such appointees.
 Compensation varies with the type of services rendered by the appointee, the amount of time required for performance of the duties, and individual academic qualifications and experience.
 Appointments and awards ordinarily are made by the departments early in the spring, to take effect at the beginning of the next academic year.

 Qualified graduate students and prospective students should communicate directly with the chair of the major department to obtain information and application blanks.
 No fellowship or assistantship appointment is regarded as final until the applicant has obtained admission to the Toulouse School of Graduate Studies.

 The Toulouse School of Graduate Studies annually awards a number of generous fellowships to new doctoral and master's students.
-Eligibility for these fellowships is limited to students nominated by academic departments and programs from among new students beginning their doctoral or master's degree coursework in the fall semester.
-In 2000-2001, the school was able to award 11 doctoral fellowships and 16 master's fellowships; in 2001-2002, the school anticipates being able to award several additional fellowships.
+Eligibility for these fellowships is limited to students nominated by academic departments and programs from among new students beginning their doctoral or master's degree course work in the fall semester.
+In 2002-2003, the school was able to award 10 doctoral fellowships and 15 master's fellowships; in 2003-2004, the school anticipates being able to award several additional fellowships.
 Departmental nominations are normally due in the graduate school at the end of February each year.